Escherichia virus CC31: Interactions with Enterobacteriaceae

 Beta-lactamase (blaCMY-2) is an enzyme responsible for providing antibiotic resistance to penicillins, cephalosporins, and carbapenems.
 Hydrolysis of the antibiotics by blaCMY-2 results in the resistance.
 This enzyme is present and expressed in Salmonella choleraesuis, a bacterium primarily associated with infecting cattle and poultry.
 This gene presents a global issue for the consumption of food products.
 The antibiotic resistance of Salmonella makes it difficult to treat these infections if they were to inflict humans.
 The genetic material coding for the blaCMY-2 enzyme was not ancestrally part of the bacterium's genome, but was acquired by the IncI1 plasmid.

 E. coli local to the human's GI tract have acquired this same antibiotic resistance using the blaCMY-2 enzyme.
 The sequence coding for the blaCMY-2 gene is a derivative of the IncI1 plasmid.
 The distinct divergence of E. coli and S. choleraesuis removes the possibility of this occurrence being from plasma transmission between the species.
-The acquisition of these sequences is a result of Enterobacter virus CC31s ability to influence gene transduction.

 With the plasma integrated into the bacterium DNA and the CC31 in the lysogenic cycle, genetic material is exchanged across subsequent generations.
 Random crossing over and gene transfer results in heterozygosity of the bacteria and prophage.
 After a stressor is induced onto the cells and the virus enters the lytic cycle to eventually lyse the cell, CC31 is free to roam around the body to infect a different bacteria species and undergo random gene transfer once again.
 As this continues, variable gene fragments from the plasma and virus are transferred.
 These random gene transfers have resulted in adoption of the IncI1 and a new antibiotic resistant E. coli.